D-shreyash/Todo-list/README.md

 Feel free to modify and expand on this description based on the specific features, functionalities, and design choices in your applications.
 This description provides a brief overview of each application and highlights the role of Redux Toolkit in managing state efficiently.

+<h3 style="font:bold">Directory structure:</h3>
+Outline the main directories and their purposes, using a bulleted list or a visual tree diagram.
 <pre>
 project_name/
 ├── src/                &lt;-- Source code files